-This is an address we love – with its authentic kitsch decor, a relaxed atmosphere and an excellent and affordable menu, Nouveau Palais is a Mile End tradition.
+This is an address we love – with its authentic kitsch decor, a relaxed atmosphere and an excellent and affordable menu, Nouveau Palais is a Mile End staple.

 Nouveau Palais has since been restored to retain and show off the beauty of its past.
-With about 60 seats, the original space has been freshened up, keeping the look of a great diner, something you saw on most street corners in Montreal back in the day.
-The difference is this that one has been spruced up.
-There is lots of wood to be seen – intimate small benches, a bar at the entrance and the space gives off the aura of being quite unique.
+With about 60 seats, the original space has been freshened up, keeping the look of a classic diner, something you saw on most street corners in Montreal back in the day.
+The difference is that this one has been spruced up.
+There’s lots of wood in the space—from the intimate booths, to the bar—and the space exudes a particular uniqueness.

-Nouveau Palais one of the places that is always good, very affordable, cool and unpretentious.
+Nouveau Palais is one of those places that is always good, affordable, cool and unpretentious.
 What’s not to like?